 NASA’s Astrobiology Program Evolving to Meet the Future

-To better support the broad, interdisciplinary field of astrobiology – the study of the origin, evolution, distribution, and future of life in the universe – NASA is announcing a new programmatic infrastructure for the Astrobiology Program.
+To better support the broad, interdisciplinary field of astrobiology – the study of the origin, evolution, and distribution of life in the universe – NASA is announcing a new programmatic infrastructure for the Astrobiology Program.

 By the end of 2019, the Astrobiology Program will establish several virtual collaboration structures called “research coordination networks” (RCNs) that will replace the coordination role of the Program’s virtual institute, the NASA Astrobiology Institute (NAI).
 In addition, there will be a new call for large, 5-year proposals to replace the NAI cooperative agreements.
 With this shift, NASA’s overall investment (i.e. total budget) in the Astrobiology Program is not changing.
 Astrobiology is an important part of NASA’s portfolio and Congress formally added Astrobiology as one of NASA’s ten objectives in 2017.
 This will only change how this interdisciplinary research is coordinated between researchers.